splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

 Default links override non-default links
 ----------------------------------------------------------------------------------

-If there are multiple, equally-specific triggers that go to Infrastructure Monitoring dashboards for a property, clicking the property value follows the link that has been specified as the default.
+If there are multiple, equally-specific triggers that go to Infrastructure Monitoring navigators or dashboards for a property, clicking the property value follows the link that has been specified as the default.

-For example, suppose two links are triggered by any value of ``host``, but they have different destination dashboards.
+For example, suppose two links are triggered by any value of ``host``, but they have different destination navigators or dashboards.
 One link is designated as the default; clicking on any value of ``host`` follows the link to the default destination.

 To change the default link for a trigger, expand the link for the desired default destination so you can see its settings, then open the :strong:`Actions` menu and select :guilabel:`Make default`.